silx-kit/silx/CONTRIBUTING.rst

       pytest <src/silx/path/to/test_file.py>  # or
       pytest --pyargs <silx.subpackage.test.test_module>

-To run the tests of an installed version of *silx*, run the following from the python interpreter:
+To run the tests of an installed version of *silx*, run the following from the Python interpreter:

 .. code-block:: python